What are Soul Cakes?

 Traditional British song

-You can also bake these biscuits to mark Samhain, the pagan festival to mark the end of the harvest and the start of the winter, at the point midway between the solstice and the equinox, or just bake them anyway to enjoy them as the tasty biscuits that they are.
+You can also bake these biscuits to mark Samhain, the pagan festival to mark the end of the harvest and the start of the winter, at the point midway between the solstice and the equinox.
+Or just bake them to enjoy as the tasty biscuits that they are.

 Biscuit or Cookie?
 Scone or Biscuit?